 “I guess.
 Yeah,” Dan rushed, his frustration growing.

-“Well, according to what Ashley told Kylie, Jill’s boyfriend is Chase…”
+“Well, according to what Ashley told Kylie, the guy Jill’s been seeing is Chase.
+Stacy’s Chase.”

-“Ashley thinks Chase is this girl’s boyfriend,” Brent corrected.
+“Ashley thinks it’s Chase,” Brent corrected.
 “She doesn’t know for sure.”

 He grabbed his jacket off the ladder and stormed out of the house, shoving Jimmy aside when he tried to stop him.
 Climbing into his truck, he tore down the gravel to Allman Falls.
 Strong gusts of wind buffeted his truck from the side and the rain-softened road grabbed at his tires, pulling him toward the ditch, but Dan didn’t slow down.
 Once in town, he blew through the stop light on Main and skidded to a stop in front of Chase’s shop, landing half on the sidewalk.